 Introduction

 When North Korea conducted its first underground nuclear test in 2006, the United Nations (U.N.) adopted resolution 1718, acting unanimously under Chapter VII of the UN Charter.
-Between the period of October 2006 and September 2017, six nuclear tests and the economic sanctions have been strengthened every time.
-The initial sanctions targeted Kim Jong-il and supporters for the nuclear weapons program by restricting their ability to travel, prohibiting the flow of luxurious goods, and freezing their financial accounts abroad.
+Between October 2006 and September 2017, six nuclear tests and the economic sanctions have been strengthened every time.
+The initial sanctions targeted Kim Jong-il and his supporters for the nuclear weapons program by restricting their ability to travel, prohibiting the flow of luxurious goods, and freezing their financial accounts abroad.

 These targeted sanctions have not curbed Pyongyang’s nuclear ambitions.
-Policymakers in South Korea have been discussing ways to increase its effectiveness since North Korea’s nuclear tests on January 6th and September 9th, 2016.
+Policymakers in South Korea have been discussing ways to increase the effectiveness of these sanctions since North Korea’s nuclear tests on 6 January 2016 and 9 September 2016.
 The South Korean Ministry of Unification announced one such effort—closing the Kaesong industrial complex—in February 2016.
-This action was part of a general strategy to widen the number of North Koreans afflicted by sanctions in the hope of inciting the populace to force Kim Jong-un to amend his policies.
+This action was part of a general strategy to increase the number of North Koreans afflicted by sanctions in the hope of inciting the populace to force Kim Jong-un to amend his policies.

-When a sender imposes a sanction, we can expect that it will damage targeted states’ economies and increase the political and economic costs of a leader in targeted states.
+When a sender imposes a sanction, it can be expected that it will damage the targeted states’ economies and increase the political and economic costs of a leader in the targeted states.
 Thus, it is essential whether a sanction is costly for a leader to be successful.
 However, sanctions sometimes are not costly.
 For instance, when North Korea confronted economic sanctions, its leader declared that he regards sanctions as an act of war (Frank, 2006).
-Then, citizens are likely or mobilized to support the leadership in the face of foreign coercion (Cortright & Lopez, 2002).
+Then, citizens are most likely or mobilized to support the leadership in the face of foreign coercion (Cortright & Lopez, 2002).

-We ask whether and under what circumstances economic sanctions succeed.
-Firstly, it is plausible that shifting the burden of sanctions might rouse the general populace to confront its government and force a policy change, particularly if sanctions were imposed for reasons seemingly unrelated to ordinary citizens.
-In other words, a populace can be mobilized from the bottom up if people believe they are being afflicted by a kind of tariff imposed only because its leaders behave a certain way.
+Therefore, this leads to the question, whether and under what circumstances economic sanctions succeed?
+Firstly, it is plausible that shifting the burden of sanctions might rouse the general populace to confront its government and force a policy change, particularly if the sanctions were imposed for reasons seemingly unrelated to ordinary citizens.
+In other words, a populace can be mobilized from the bottom up if people believe they are being afflicted by a kind of tariff imposed only because its leaders behave in a certain way.
 Plausibility notwithstanding, however, we argue that one important construct can prevent this strategy from succeeding: social capital.

 Social capital embodies collective values such as trust, membership, and confidence in institutions that unite people.
-When assessing sanctions, social capital matters as sanctions’ success may depend on the likelihood to mobilize an afflicted populace from the bottom.
-When the nature of a nation’s social capital is such that it can unite a populace to demand policy changes from its leader, we posit that an opposition effect favors sanctions success.
-When the nature of social capital is such that it unites the populace behind a leader who defies sanctions, we posit that a rally effect assures that more comprehensive sanctions will fail.
+When assessing sanctions, social capital matters as the success of the sanctions may depend on the likelihood of mobilizing an afflicted populace from the bottom.
+When the nature of a nation’s social capital is such that it can unite a populace to demand policy changes from its leader, we posit that an opposition effect favors the success of the sanctions.
+When the nature of social capital is such that it unites the populace behind a leader who defies the sanctions, we posit that a rally effect assures that more comprehensive sanctions will fail.

 Drawing from two datasets spanning 1981 to 2005—the Threat and Imposition of Sanctions (TIES) and the World Values Survey (WVS)—we investigate whether the opposition effect or the rally effect of social capital dominates a populace’s response to sanctions.
-We empirically show which of the two contradictory effects we can observe using data.
-If social capitals have opposite effects on economic sanctions, a populace is likely to mobilize effectively against their leader to let him comply with sanctions.
+We empirically demonstrate which of the two contradictory effects can be observed using the data.
+If social capitals have opposite effects on economic sanctions, a populace is likely to mobilize effectively against their leader to let him comply with the sanctions.
 Otherwise, a sanctioned country’s populace shares high degrees of interpersonal trust, membership in social or political organizations, confidence in key institutions, and they support the leader to fight against economic sanctions.